abstracta/jmeter-bzm-plugins/http2/README.md

 ### Limitations

 HTTP/2 is an asynchronous protocol, meaning we don’t have to wait for the response of the server to continue the communication.
 But the JMeter model executes synchronously.
 Therefore, if we want to add assertions or post processors to our HTTP/2 Requests, i. e. process the response, we need to select the checkbox Synchronized Request to indicate that JMeter needs to wait until receiving the response before sending more requests.
+Syncronized Request will come useful if we want to model a situation where we need to put actions on top of responses as assertions or regex extractors.
+On the other hand, not having synchronized requests enabled may be useful if we want to simulate the regular HTTP2 communication without waiting a response every time we send a request.
+Apart from that, it is possible to handle the responses of the asynchronic requests if we use a explicit synchronizer (using the request id)for each specific request, although is more complicated, each syncronizer blocks Jmeter execution until the response arrives or the request times out (each timeout defined for each request).

 ![](syncRequest.png)